mattermost/mattermost-load-test-ng/docs/terraform_loadtest.md

 go run ./cmd/ltctl loadtest start
 ```

-This will begin to run the load-test across the whole load-test agent cluster.
+This will begin to run the load-test across the whole cluster of load-test agents.

 ### Stop the running load-test